 The best defense to a dissipation claim is that the dissipation occurred outside of the timeframes allowed by the statute.
 Either 5 years prior to filing, 3 years prior to when the other spouse should have known of the expense or before the breakdown of the marriage.
 These defenses will often substitute for the defense that the expense was for a marital purpose depending on the time of the expense.

-Finally, a dissipation of marital assets cannot be based upon an expense paid for by non-marital funds.
-Any expense from a non-marital account or asset is beyond the purview of an Illinois divorce court as “the court shall assign each spouse’s non-marital property to that spouse.”
+Non-marital assets are a different story.
+Dissipation of marital assets cannot be based upon an expense paid for by non-marital funds.
+It can be argued that an expense from a non-marital account or asset should be beyond the purview of an Illinois divorce court as “the court shall assign each spouse’s non-marital property to that spouse.”
 750 ILCS 5/503(d)

 If you’re concerned that your spouse has spent money for a non-marital purpose, you’re under strict timelines.
 Contact an experienced Chicago divorce attorney to analyze the facts in your case to determine if you can claw any of that wasted money back.